hkpeterpeter/aialifehack18-team17/README.md

     - Vitality records "number of steps" to evaluate how healthy a person is
     - Modern wearable devices (e.g. Apple Watch / FitBit) can record more data from users

-## Long-term Goals
+## Goals
+- Strengthen family bond
+- Reach out more potential customers
-- Usage-Based Insurance (UBI)
+- In the long term, reach the goal of Usage-Based Insurance (UBI)
-- Reduce the abuse of medical insurance reimbursement

 ## Mind-Map / Discussion Map Created on Friday Night
 ![Discussion on Friday](images/discussion-fri-night.jpg)